Components of Gr\"obner strata in the Hilbert scheme of points: Combinatorics of lexicographic standard sets

 \subsection{A generating function}

-Let us briefly sketch how to express as a coefficient of a certain power series the number ways of a decomposing a standard set $\Delta \subset \mathbb{N}^n$ into a Connect Four sum of standard sets $\Delta_i \subset \mathbb{N}^{n-1}$.
-After that, we will make another remark on the decomposition number of $\Delta$.
+Let us briefly sketch how to express as a coefficient of a certain power series the number ways of a decomposing a standard set $\Delta \subset \mathbb{N}^n$ into a C4 sum of standard sets $\Delta_i \subset \mathbb{N}^{n-1}$.
+After that, we will make another remark on the C4 decomposition number of $\Delta$.

 For each standard set $\epsilon \subset q^n(\Delta) \subset \mathbb{N}^{n-1}$, we consider the vector

 indexed by the elements of $q^n(\Delta)$, where

 We write $A$ for the matrix with columns $A(\epsilon)$, where $\epsilon$ runs through all standard sets contained in $q^n(\Delta)$.
 Moreover, let